hci-a-if-its-2019/assignment-0-rahmsofyan/README.md

 ![Dispenduk](https://raw.githubusercontent.com/hci-a-if-its-2019/assignment-0-rahmsofyan/master/Assigment%200/%232%20Dispenduk/%232main.PNG)
 Pencatatan Pindah Keluar WNI is site that provides application service for changing citizenship , maintenance by city goverment of Surabaya.
-Application service is implemented in two features, register for changing citizenship ,and modify registered application.Addition feature ,site can print registered proof.
+Application service is implemented in two features, register for changing citizenship ,and modify registered application.Addition feature ,site can print registration proof.
 ### Bad UI Analysis and Design Proposal
-#### #Not look formal as formal institutin website
+#### #Not look formal enough as formal institutin website
 ![Dispenduk](https://raw.githubusercontent.com/hci-a-if-its-2019/assignment-0-rahmsofyan/master/Assigment%200/%232%20Dispenduk/%232main.PNG)
 When arrive in landing page,and focus in headbar ,we can see title of website with blue background,so we know what purpose of this website,and there name of institution in bottom of,that identified what institution which responsible.
 Tittle and name of institution is good enough to give information about what site for and who have, but it's not good enough to trust that this site is maintenance by goverment.